fariqussalam/redact/README.md

 # redact

-CLI to redact / strip / mask sensitive data from your test.
+CLI to redact / strip / mask sensitive data from your text.

 `redact` stores rule names like `authorization` and `access_token` and apply masking to its values.